 Improves security and compliance

-In some traditional set ups, desktop security is entrusted to end users.
+In some traditional setups, desktop security is entrusted to end-users.
 This is a disaster just waiting to happen and can never be acceptable in highly regulated industries.
-Companies who need to meet regulatory requirements mandated by bodies like the Information Commissioner’s office (e.g. for the Data Protection Act), The Law Society, or the FCA (Financial Conduct Authority), normally assign IT staff to enforce desktop security.
+Companies that need to meet regulatory requirements mandated by bodies like the Information Commissioner’s office (e.g. for the Data Protection Act), The Law Society, or the FCA (Financial Conduct Authority), normally assign IT staff to enforce desktop security.

 But applying security to each desktop in the organisation can be a very tedious and time-consuming exercise.
 It’s much easier in a hosted desktop environment.

 Again, because desktop administration is done in one place, it’s much easier to:

 - Install, update, or replace antivirus software and other security solutions;

 - Apply security patches to the operating system and desktop applications;

 - Prohibit end-users access to configurations that may degrade security or performance